danmayer/rails_flaky_spec_examples/README.md

 * infrastructure error like redis or postgres hasn't started in time for the spec suite
     * perhaps this one is to much of a CI or machine setup timing issue vs flaky tests?
 * class munging definine the same fake test class in two different specs, that would fail when run in wrong order
+* make network call modlel spec more clear to be a network spec
+    * switch the it to be on the specific network call method not the one before it

 # Interesting Seeds